bosselmann/inkscape-laserengraver-extension/README.md

 ## License

+This project is licensed under the GNU General Public License v2.0 or later (GPL-2.0-or-later).
-MIT License – see the `LICENSE` file for details.
+See the LICENSE file for details.

 ---